turbot/steampipe-plugin-aws/docs/tables/aws_guardduty_filter.md

 # Table: aws_guardduty_filter

-A finding filter allows you to view findings that match the criteria you specify and filter out any unmatched findings.
+A GuardDuty filter allows you to view findings that match the criteria you specify and filter out any unmatched findings.

 ## Examples